8 December 2021

 Data protection legislation demands that people consider carefully the impact their CCTV systems have on the privacy rights of those around them.
 Consider the following questions: Do I really need CCTV, or are better locks, alarms or lighting adequate protection?
 The answer might be different depending on the neighbourhood and its crime rate.
 How can I minimise the coverage of spaces outside my property while still getting adequate protection?
 Do I need to record the images, or will a live feed be sufficient?

-The cost of the breach to Mr Woodard was a fine of £100,000.
-Instead of protecting his home against burglars, he now risks losing it to pay the fine.
+The cost of the breach to Mr Woodard is a claim in the region of £100,000.
+Instead of protecting his home against burglars, he now risks losing it to pay for his actions.
 The case is a sobering reminder of the importance respecting people’s data privacy rights when installing domestic CCTV systems.

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact the author in the first instance.
 Law covered as at December 2021.